pimbrouwers/Falco/README.md

 ## JSON

 Included in Falco are basic JSON in/out handlers, `Request.bindJsonAsync<'a>` and `Response.ofJson` respectively.
 Both rely on `System.Text.Json`, thus without support for F#'s algebraic types.
 This was done purposefully in support of the belief that JSON in F# should be limited to primitive types only in the form of DTO records.

-> Looking for a package to work with JSON?
-Checkout [Jay](https://github.com/pimbrouwers/Jay).

 ## Why "Falco"?